 A full list of locations at the festival:

 The stage of stages.
 The scene of all scenes.
-Emanating from the Main Stage, great passion permeates the surroundings and Celtic music lights up a thousand faces.
+Emanating from the Main Stage, great passion permeates the surroundings and countless flavours of folk music light up a thousand faces.
 Dedicated to the People of Montelago.

 THURSDAY 1st AUGUST – from 12:00 until 02:00 on Friday

 FRIDAY 2nd AUGUST – from 10:00 until 3:30 on Saturday

-Dedicated to the brilliant creator of The Hobbit and The Lord of the Rings, the Tolkien Tent is a place of knowledge, a cradle of the spirit.
-Open from morning till late, this year it hosts Edoardo Rialti, Italian translator of George R. R. Martin, the conferences of the Italian Tolkien Studies Association, Loredana Lipperini with her new book, Cesare Catà's presentations/shows, and much more, all of which is sure to leave its mark at the Festival’s 2018 edition.
+Dedicated to the genius creator of The Hobbit and The Lord of the Rings, the Tolkien Tent is a place of knowledge, a cradle of the spirit.
+Open from morning till late, this year it hosts Edoardo Rialti, Italian translator of George R. R. Martin, the conferences of the Italian Tolkien Studies Association, Loredana Lipperini with her new book, Cesare Catà's presentations/shows, and much more destined to leave its mark on the 2019 edition of the Festival.

 In front of the main stage is a small gazebo quarter that’s home to the Info-point, information and assistance point; the Gadget shop, where you can buy Montelago souvenirs; the Utility shop, with indispensable products for a comfortable stay at the Festival (insect repellent, organic soap and shampoo, condoms, toothbrushes, toothpaste, sunscreen and absorbents); and the Artist meeting point, where you can meet the performers for photos, chats, autographs, and merchandise.